Vivek-23-Titan/Bidir-LSTM-HAR-Generation/README.md

 ## Dataset
 The data used for classification is provided by the Wireless Sensor Data Mining (WISDM) Lab and can be downloaded from [here](www.cis.fordham.edu/wisdm/dataset.php).
 It consists of 1,098,207 examples of various physical activities (sampled at 20Hz) with 6 attributes: user,activity,timestamp,x-acceleration,y-acceleration,z-acceleration, and the activities include: Walking, Jogging, Upstairs, Downstairs, Sitting, Standing.
 ## Code
-The code is available in Juypter notebooks divided into 2 parts.
+The code is available in Juypter notebooks divided into following 2 parts:
 * [The Data Sequence Generation by Bidirectional LSTM](https://github.com/Vivek-23-Titan/Bidir-LSTM-HAR-Generation/blob/master/Comparison_of_Activity_Classifier_Performance.ipynb)
 * [The 1-D Convolutional Activity Performance comparsion](https://github.com/Vivek-23-Titan/Bidir-LSTM-HAR-Generation/blob/master/Comparison_of_Activity_Classifier_Performance.ipynb)